moof2k/golf/README.md

 iOS
 ---

-Prerequisites: Xcode is required.
+Xcode is required.

 Open code/game/golf.xcodeproj and compile the iPhone or iPad, Debug or Release targets.

 MacOS
 -----

-Prerequisites: Xcode7 is required.
+Xcode7 is required.

 Open code/game/macos/example_macos.xcodeproj and compile the Debug or Release targets.

 Windows
 -------

+Visual Studio 2013 is required.

-Prerequisites: FreeImage.dll is required to run the game.
+FreeImage.dll is required to run the game.
 FreeImage is distributed under less-permissive license terms so must be downloaded separately.
 You can obtain FreeImage.dll from http://freeimage.sourceforge.net/ Place the file in code\game.